feludwig/pgsql2osm/README.md

   - osm relation id `--osm-rel-id N`, for any relation in the database.
   - geojson polygon input file `--geojson file.geojson`
   - bounding box `--bbox='<lon_from>,<lat_from>,<lon_to>,<lat_to>'`
-* Bounds intersection can be specified as one non-`bbox` of the above and a `--bbox`.
+* Bounds intersection can also be specified as one non-`bbox` of the above and a `--bbox`.
 The extracted region will then be the intersection (logical AND) of the shape with the bbox.
 * Anti-Feature: unsorted ids, see [Unsorted ids](#unsorted-ids)